ranjodh-kaur/dillinger_Mobile/Question/Part A.md

 **How do developers use Android APIs?**

-1. Import the right library/package
+1. Import the right library/package:
 Developers include Android libraries in their project (like android.location for GPS, android.media for audio, etc.).

-2. Call the API methods
+2. Call the API methods:
 They use the methods (functions) provided by the API.

 Example: To get GPS location → use LocationManager class methods.

-3. Get the output/use the service
+3. Get the output/use the service:
 API gives back results (like current location, camera image, sensor data) that the app can use.

 **Example for better clarity**